hansika2809/lora-from-scratch/README.md

 Key takeaway: LoRA achieves ~95% of full fine-tuning performance with <1% of the trainable parameters.

 Weight merging verification: pre-merge and post-merge losses match to <1e-6, confirming zero inference overhead.

-*(Results will vary slightly due to random initialization.
-Run `train.py` for the full-scale experiment.)*

 ## What I Learned